Skip to content

 In addition to the basic markdown syntax, the Abinit documentation supports extensions and shortcuts to ease the writing of hyperlinks and the inclusion of bibliographic citations.
 A detailed description of our markdown dialect is given in our markdown page.
 Also MathJax for equations in LaTeX is activated, and the (few) specificities of its usage in the Abinit docs are explained in this section.

-To install the python packages required to build the website use:
+Then activate the new environment, and install the python packages required to build the website using:

 if the packages are not already installed.